xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 accepts them explicitly.

-Each release records source revisions, patches, configuration, artifact checksums, licenses, and an SPDX software bill of materials.
-The build uses the Yocto release key stored in this repository and verifies its fingerprint;
+Each release records source revisions, patches, configuration, artifact checksums, licenses, an SPDX software bill of materials, and a VEX report.
-it does not contact a public keyserver.
+The build uses the Yocto release key stored in this repository and verifies its fingerprint; it does not contact a public keyserver.

 xCAT server boundary
 --------------------